A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Invariance under crepant transformations

 where as before the terms $\ldots$ are polynomial in the $r$.
-Now for any polynomial $f(r)$ in $r$,
+In the language of distributions, for any polynomial $f(r)$ in $r$,

-vanishes almost everywhere in $q$, being a function times a sum of derivatives of delta functions in $q$, see Remark \ref{distrib}.
-Since $\tau_{X \qu_+ G} - \tau_{X \qu_- G}$ is a sum of such wall-crossing terms, this completes the proof of Theorem \ref{cytype}. \end{proof}
+vanishes almost everywhere in $q$, being a function times a sum of derivatives of delta functions in $q$, see Remark \ref{distrib}.)
+Since $\kappa_X^{G,+} \tau_{X \qu_+ G} - \kappa_X^{G,-} \tau_{X \qu_- G}$ is a sum of wall-crossing terms of the form \eqref{form}, this completes the proof of Theorem \ref{cytype}.

-\begin{remark} \begin{enumerate} \item The proof shows that if in fact the action of $G$ on $X$ is Calabi-Yau in the sense that $c_1^{\C^\times}(\nu_{X^{\zeta,t}}) = 0$, then the wall-crossing term is not only almost everywhere vanishing but also a sum of {\em at least second} derivatives of delta functions. \item The standard formulation of the crepant transformation conjecture in Coates-Ruan \cite{cr:crep} etc. uses analytic continuation.
+\begin{remark} The standard formulation of the crepant transformation conjecture in Coates-Ruan \cite{cr:crep} etc. uses analytic continuation.
 The above results say nothing about convergence of the gauged Gromov-Witten potentials, so it is rather difficult to put the version above in this language.
-However, if the potentials have expressions as analytic functions with overlapping regions of definition on the torus $H^2_G(X,\Q)/H^2_G(X,\Z)$ with coordinate $q$, then they are equal on that region. \end{enumerate} \end{remark}
+However, if the potentials $\kappa_X^{G,+} \tau_{X \qu_+ G} $ and $\kappa_X^{G,-} \tau_{X \qu_- G}$ have expressions as analytic functions with overlapping regions of definition on the torus $H^2_G(X,\Q)/H^2_G(X,\Z)$ with coordinate $q$, then they are equal on that region. \end{remark}

-\begin{example} {\rm (Crepant resolution of $\C^k/\Z_k$)} Let $G = \C^\times$ act on $X = \C^{k+1}$ with weights $1,1,1,\ldots,1,-k$, and let $L_\pm$ denote the trivial line bundles with characters $\pm 1$.
-Then $X \qu_- G$ is isomorphic to the quotient stack $\C^k/\Z_k$ and $X \qu_+ G$ is the crepant resolution of its coarse moduli space.
-Theorem \ref{cytype} implies that the Gromov-Witten theories of $X \qu_\pm G$ are equivalent.
-Even in the case of an $A_1$-singularity ($k = 2$) the transformation relating the two equivalent Gromov-Witten theories is non-trivial; see Coates-Corti-Iritani-Tseng \cite{coates:computing} and Bryan-Gholampour \cite{bryan:ade} for more on quantum cohomology of resolutions of ADE singularities. \end{example}

-\begin{example} {\rm (Flop)} Let $G = \C^\times$ act on $X = \C^{2k}$ with weights $1,-1$ each with multiplicity $k$, and let $L_\pm$ denote the trivial line bundles with characters $\pm 1$.
-Then $X \qu_t G$ undergoes a simple flop as $t$ passes through zero (blow-down of a $\P^{k-1}$ followed by a blow-up) and Theorem \ref{cytype} implies that the Gromov-Witten theories of $X \qu_\pm G$ are equivalent.
-See Iwao-Lee-Lin-Wang \cite{lee:flop} for the invariance under simple flops in general and Example \ref{simpleflop}. \end{example}